preswood/SevenA520/README.md

 Download, copy and extract the zip included in the release files from another OS (Linux on a USB, Windows on another drive, etc) onto the new Windows 7 drive.
 You can place it anywhere but for convenience it's best to place it into Windows 7's "C:" drive.
 Once you've done that we'll get Windows 7 ready for the driver installations.

 ### 4.1 - Turning off driver signature enforcement

+> [!CAUTION]
+> This step alone is considered a massive cybersecurity risk as it allows malicious software to run even on a hardware level.

 Most drivers necessary for AMD 500 chipsets are unsigned, as such it's necessary to turn off driver signage checks.
 To do so there are two methods (USE ONLY ONE):

 ### 4.1A - using the Group Policy Editor (GPEDIT.MSC)